 They’re very contagious.
 They can spread when someone who's infected coughs or sneezes.
 Droplets containing the virus fly into the air and land on surfaces.

-Your child can catch the virus when she touches the hand of someone who has it or a toy or other object held by someone who has it and then touches her mouth, nose, or eyes.
-It spreads quickly with children because they’re more likely to put their hands on their face.
+Your child can catch the virus when they touch the hand of someone who has it or a toy or other object held by someone who has it and then touches their mouth, nose, or eyes.
+It spreads quickly with children because they’re more likely to put their hands on their face and in their mouths.

 You can get infected when you change a diaper.
-You also can get sick from eating food prepared by someone who didn't wash her hands properly after going to the bathroom.
+You also can get sick from eating food prepared by someone who didn't wash their hands properly after going to the bathroom.
 It’s possible to catch the virus in water, like in small lakes or a swimming pool that isn’t well maintained, but this doesn’t happen often.

 Each type of adenovirus can affect you differently: